dfinity/motoko/design/guide.md

   < <typ>,* >
 ```

 Type constructors and functions may take type arguments.

 The number of type arguments must agree with the number of declared type parameters of the function.

 Given a vector of type arguments instantiating a vector of type parameters,
 each type argument must satisfy the instantiated bounds of the corresponding
 type parameter.

-## Wellformed types
+## Well-formed types

 A type `T` is well-formed only if (recursively) its constituent types are well-formed,and:
 * if `T` is `async U` then `U <: Shared`, and
 * if `T` is `shared < ... > V -> W` then `...` is empty, `U <: Shared` and
   `W == ()` or `W == async W`, and
 * if `T` is `C<T0, ..., TN>` where:
    * a declaration `type C<X0 <: U0, Xn <: Un>  = ...` is in scope, and
    * `Ti <: Ui[ T0/X0, ..., Tn/Xn ]`, for each `0 <= i <= n`.
 * if `T` is `actor { ... }` then all fields in `...` are immutable and have `shared` function type.
 * if `T` is `shared { ... }` then all fields in `...` are immutable and have a type that subtypes `Shared`.